Garcinia decussata

 Garcinia decussata also known as the "hat stand tree" is a species of flowering plant in the family Clusiaceae.
-A relative of the mangosteen, it is a small tree less than 3 m in height.
+A relative of the mangosteen, it is a shrub or small tree less than 3 m in height.
 This plant, found only in Jamaica, is being researched the University of the West Indies for possible use in the treatment of HIV/AIDS.
 It is threatened by habitat loss though it can still be found in areas of the John Crow Mountains.